-American Diabetes Association Overturns Its Recommendation Against Low-Carb Diet Plans
+American Diabetes Association Recommends Low-Carb Diet Plans

-In a new report, the American Diabetes Association (ADA) has overturned its decades-long stance on low-carb diets, particularly for the purpose of diabetes management.
+The American Diabetes Association (ADA) has overturned its decades-long stance on low-carb diets, particularly for the purpose of diabetes management.
 The report, published in Diabetes Care is the work of 14 ADA experts, led by Dr. William S. Yancy, Jr., a member of Diet Doctor’s medical review board, after careful review of the available research on the subject.

 In the report, titled “Nutrition Therapy for Adults with Diabetes or Prediabetes: A Consensus Report,” the ADA states that “reducing overall carbohydrate intake for individuals with diabetes has demonstrated the most evidence for improving glycemia and may be applied in a variety of eating patterns that meet individual needs and preferences.”